 Most flights arrive early morning.
 On arrival transfer to hotel for immediate check in.
 Breakfast and relaxed morning.
-If you book a flight arriving in evening, arrive on April 19.
+If you book a flight arriving in evening, arrive on day prior to day one.

 This afternoon meet your guide to go for lunch and then a city tour of Karachi

 Visit the Chaukhandi Tombs, the Bhanbhore ruins and Makli Necropolis en-route to Hyderabad.